0xEE00/help/Adriatic/RedReversalPosting.md

 # How To: Post documents as Red Reversal

-This topic describes posting of Red reversal when posting as red storno of purchase or sales documents.
+This topic describes posting of correction purchase and sales documents as red reversal when expected costs to G/L is enabled.

 Functionality is enabled when extension is installed.